umwics/dynamic-webdev-workshop-feb2023/README.md

 #### Bonus Concept: State Management

-State Management (also known as stores) are the secret behind FreeTheEgg's progression mechanic!
+State Management (also known as stores) are the secret behind FreeTheEgg's **progression mechanic**!
 One must complete all three quests to completely break the Egg, and this is computed everytime the Egg is clicked.
 The app stores which quests are complete and which are not, globally.
 The image that the Egg returns varies from undamaged, to slightly chinked, to broken, to finished, as dependent on progression.

 *Hint: You can track your progression automatically as the Header orbs turn from red to green.*